SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 ### Excursion: Example Class

 Expand the following collapsible section for an example class.
 The commented example class explores various aspects covered in the previous sections.
-You can create a demo class called `zcl_demo_test` and copy and paste the following code.
+You can create a demo class called `zcl_demo_abap` and copy and paste the following code.
 Once activated, you can choose *F9* in ADT to run the class.
 The example is designed to display output in the console that shows the result of calling different methods.

 <details>
   <summary>🟢 Click to expand for example code</summary>